-David currently is the Chair of the Estate and Gift Taxation Committee of the New York City Bar Association.
+David served as the Chair of the Estate and Gift Taxation Committee of the New York City Bar Association from 2019-2022.
 Over the years as a member of that Committee, David has spoken at and contributed to the Committee’s continuing legal education programs and reports on legislative developments and activities.

 David has earned Martindale-Hubbell’s highest rating, AV Preeminent, recognizing the highest level of professional excellence.
 He is recognized regularly in the areas of Estate Planning and Probate in New York Super Lawyers, and has been listed as a top trusts and estates lawyer by Avenue Magazine.